dliggat/factorialsystems.ca/source/contact/index.markdown

 Contact <span id="obfuscate-email"></span> to learn more about our services and to find out whether or not we can have a positive impact on your business.

+Factorial Systems Inc is owned and operated by [Dave Liggat](http://liggat.org), a highly-experienced and passionate technologist and data-science advocate.